 - Service Directory (must use student Google login to access)

 - One-time service events and instructions on how to sign up

 - Service and Justice Program Goals and Policies

 - Service Site Proposal Form (must use student Google login to access)

 - As of October 22, 2020, we are again able to support students in choosing in-person service.
 If this policy needs to change given changes in public health guidance, we will notify students through Google Classroom, and update posts in the Weekly Update email and the website.

 - We are supporting students in remote, contactless, and virtual service and justice opportunities.
-An ever-growing list of activities and agencies is available for students in the Service and Justice Google Classroom page.
+An ever-growing list of activities and agencies is available for students in the Service and Justice Google Classroom page, and here.
 Students are also welcome to propose their own project for review and approval.